Mercedes-Benz balance shaft problems and how to check your car.

 Mercedes-Benz V6 and V8 engines had timing chain problems caused by balance shaft and idler gear failures.
 Mercedes produced specific models with defective gears in their balance shafts (M272 engines) or with defective idle gears ( M273 engines).
 These faulty gears wear out prematurely, excessively, and without warning, causing the vehicle to malfunction, the ‘check engine light’ to remain illuminated, and the vehicle to misfire or stop driving.
 A lawsuit was filed against Mercedes-Benz; you can read the details below.
 1

 Timing chain failures can cause catastrophic engine damage.
 Early signs of this problem are the check engine light and engine noise.
 If the timing chain fails, the pistons can hit the valves and cause severe damage to the engine.
 Engines with the balance shaft worn sprocket were Mercedes-Benz 350 models (Example: E350 C350 etc. ) that were equipped with the M272 engine.
 Mercedes-Benz engine is typically labeled as 450 models that have the V8 M273 engine had problems with worn guide idler gear.
 The parts are not very expensive, but they are costly to replace.

 |Timing Chain Guide for Mercedes|

-In very few cases a stretched timing chain could also be possible due to lack of maintenance and regular oil changes.
-The reason why these engines had such problems is that weak materials were used for the balance shaft sprockets and the timing chain guide wheel idler.
+In very few cases, a stretched timing chain could also be possible due to a lack of maintenance and regular oil changes.
+These engines had such problems because weak materials were used for the balance shaft sprockets and the timing chain guide wheel idler.
 These materials were updated later in the production.
-You can find out if your Mercedes-Benz has the weak materials if you know your engine serial number or use the instructions below to find it using your VIN.
+You can find out if your Mercedes-Benz has weak materials if you know your engine serial number, or use the instructions below to find it using your VIN.